 Careers in Environmental Studies

 Career opportunities in the field of environmental studies have grown, thanks to public concern about protecting the environment and environmentally conscious politicians.
-This environmental awareness has increased opportunities in specialties such as pollution prevention, resource conservation and environmental restoration, environmental stewardship, and newly emerging fields such as energy management technology and biodiversity preservation.
-Individuals studying in this field are trained to provide both public and private environmental services in a variety of settings: private business, consulting services and government agencies.
+This environmental awareness has increased opportunities in specialties such as pollution prevention, resource conservation and environmental restoration, environmental stewardship, and newly emerging fields such as energy management, facilities management, and biodiversity preservation.
+Individuals studying for these fields are trained to provide both public and private environmental services in a variety of settings: private business, consulting services, and government agencies.

 The California Employment Development Department (EDD) collects data about the state’s workforce.
 These data include information about the number of people employed in the field, job outlook, and wage information.
 The California EDD predicts for the period 2008-2018 the number of openings for environmental science and protection technicians to increase by over 11% and environmental engineering technicians to increase by 10%.
 For more detailed information about positions in the environmental protection and conservation fields, check the California Occupational Guide for the occupations listed below: http://www.labormarketinfo.edd.ca.gov/occguides/Search.aspx.